rage/programming-23/data/part-6/1-reading-files.md

 The first two items have a line break character at the end, and all three have an extra leading space character.

 We have already used the `replace` method to remove extra whitespace, but a more efficient solution is to use the Python string method `strip`, which removes whitespace from the beginning and end of a string.
-It removes all spaces, line breaks, tabs and other characters whoch would not normally be printed out.
+It removes all spaces, line breaks, tabs and other characters which would not normally be printed out.

 You can try it out in the Python console: